gnorman7/APPM5630_Project_MMA/README.md

 # APPM5630 Project: Method of Moving Asymptotes
-Explores the Method of Moving Asymptotes (MMA) by Svanberg as a sequential convex programming method, as final project for [Prof. Stephen Becker's Convex Optimization class](https://github.com/stephenbeckr/convex-optimization-class) (APPM 5630) at CU Boulder.
+Explores the Method of Moving Asymptotes (MMA) by Svanberg as a sequential convex programming method, as a final project for [Prof. Stephen Becker's Convex Optimization class](https://github.com/stephenbeckr/convex-optimization-class) (APPM 5630) at CU Boulder.

 The notebook [demo.ipynb](demo.ipynb) accompanies the [the report](./APPM5630_Project.pdf) and [presentation](./MMA.pptx).
 Throughout, an external [code by Arjen Deetman](https://github.com/arjendeetman/GCMMA-MMA-Python/tree/master/Code) is used.
 This code is based on [Svanberg's own code](http://www.smoptit.se/).
 Comments are added where we reuse some of Arjen Deetman's code.
 Any liscensing issues should be directed to the original authors.